 Hype is just that.
 Opportunity is better.

 We are not involved in any camp, not charging any fees, not affiliated in any way nor were we asked to promote the NW Best Camp.
-This is a camp we have enjoyed with a great reputation so we will be there looking for talented deserving athletes!
-Maybe we will have a chance to see you compete.

 Follow leading Prep Football Analyst Dirk Knudsen and his Crew all year long!